mladimatija/wp-graphql-astro/README.md

 This project uses a build-time manifest generation approach for its Progressive Web App features:

-1. The manifest.json is generated during the build process using data from WordPress
+1. The manifest.json is generated during the build process using data from WordPress (specifically looking for logo images)
 2. The `fix-manifest.js` script fetches site data from WordPress GraphQL API
 3. The generated manifest is placed in both `public/` and `dist/` directories
 4. The service worker includes dynamically generated cache names based on site identity